-The Sessions tab shows all of the users that are logged into KVM over IP Matrix Manager and OSD sessions and provides information concerning the "who, where and when" of each session.
+The Sessions tab shows all of the users that are logged into KE Manager and OSD sessions and provides information concerning the "who, where and when" of each session.
 This page also gives the administrator the option of forcing a user logout by selecting the user and clicking Kill Session next to each user.